oullin/api/docs/middleware/token_analysis_v1.md

 - Input normalization:
   - Canonicalize header casing, path, and query param encoding consistently.

+- Canonicalization rules (to prevent signature drift):
+  - METHOD uppercased; PATH must be URI-normalized without dot-segments.
+  - Percent-encode using RFC 3986 unreserved set; do not double-encode.
+  - SORTED_QUERY_STRING sorts by key, then by value, both byte-wise ascending; multi-value params preserved in sorted order.
+  - Collapse duplicate query separators; omit keys with empty names.
+  - BODY hash is the SHA-256 of the exact bytes sent; for empty body use the hash of the empty string.
+  - Header names are case-insensitive; trim surrounding whitespace on all header values.

 - Rate limiting:
   - Rate limit auth failures per IP/account.